-The Johns Hopkins International Injury Research Unit was established within the Johns Hopkins Bloomberg School of Public Health as a way to respond to the growing burden of injuries worldwide.
+The Johns Hopkins International Injury Research Unit was established within the Johns Hopkins Bloomberg School of Public Health's Department of International Health as a way to respond to the growing burden of injuries worldwide.
 Through research, collaboration and training, the Johns Hopkins International Injury Research Unit strives to identify effective solutions to the growing burden of injuries in low- and middle-income populations, influence public policy and practice, and advance the field of injury prevention throughout the world.

 Injuries cause more than five million deaths every year, resulting in high economic and social costs for communities around the globe.
 These costs are greater in low- and middle-income countries, where many public health systems have yet to prioritize injuries as a major health concern, despite the cost-effective methods available to prevent them.